How To Do Flower Arrangements

 - Popular Celebrations such as Valentine's Day, Halloween, and Christmas

 - Flower arrangements are used:

 - or presented for weddings, birthdays, parties, and other special events.

 Flowers help to add color to any home and office décor, refresh a room with sweet aromas, change the vibrations of a room from cool to warm, add beauty, and add a touch of love to the environment.

 Flower arrangements can be made from fresh cut flowers from a personal flower garden or purchased from a fresh flower florist, a farmer’s market, or a grocery store.
 Other flowers may be dried, or artificial variations constructed from paper, plastic, clay or porcelain, silk and other assorted fabrics and leather.

 Cut flowers can be gotten from any favorite floral plant; however, for best results, long-stemmed flowers are preferred.

 Long stems allow cuttings to be at assorted heights and allow for flowers to be arranged in steps or tiers.

 Prepare stems by removing any unwanted leaves or thorns.
 Cut flower stems at a 45 degree angle while holding the stem section under water.
 This will allow for longer life as the open part of the stem is not be exposed to air.
+Cut the stems different lengths to create tiers.
 Place cut stems immediately into a clean container filled with water.

-Additional adornments may be added such as baby's breath, ferns, or articles which are representing a special event such as holiday markers, ribbons, sparklers, or party favors.
+Wet foam is used to support fresh cut flowers.
+Place the flowers in the desired tier formation, then add fillers of leaf stems, baby's breath, ferns, small flowers or articles which are representing a special event such as holiday markers, ribbons, sparklers, or party favors.